opendroid-project/docs/wiki/Crave_Devspace.md

 making your own local manifests over at [tilde.pt](https://tilde.pt/~marado/blog/repo-using-a-local-manifest.html).

+You can also use sounddrill's [Generator script](https://github.com/sounddrill31/actions_generate_local_manifests) which works most of the time

 Local manifests rely on repo sync.
 We have made a simple script to repo sync while avoiding majority of conflicts which arise due to uncommitted changes, or when building a different ROM.
 You can find the source code